Tampa–Hillsborough County Public Library System: SouthShore Regional Library

-The SouthShore Regional Library is part of the Tampa–Hillsborough County Public Library System (THPL) and the largest branch of the Hillsborough County Public Library Cooperative (HCPLC).
-Opened in October 2006, this 40,000 square foot facility is located at 15816 Beth Shields Way in Ruskin, Florida and serves the surrounding Ruskin, Sun City, Wimauma, and Apollo Beach south county communities.
-The library's collection consists of both fiction and non-fiction materials, DVDs, audio books, compact discs, newspapers, magazines, local author titles, and Spanish language materials.
-Additionally, the library features an expansive, non-circulating genealogy collection, which is housed in a separate room alongside other relevant genealogical resources.
+The SouthShore Regional Library is part of the Tampa–Hillsborough County Public Library System (THPL), and is the largest branch of the Hillsborough County Public Library Cooperative (HCPLC).
+Opened in October 2006, this 40,000 square foot facility is located at 15816 Beth Shields Way in Ruskin, and serves the surrounding Ruskin, Sun City, Wimauma, and Apollo Beach south county communities.
+The library's collection consists of fiction and non-fiction materials, DVDs, audio books, compact discs, newspapers, magazines, local authors' titles, and Spanish language materials.
+The library features an expansive, non-circulating genealogy collection, which is housed in a separate room alongside other relevant genealogical resources.
 All libraries belonging to HCPLC share their collections, which also includes access to digital materials and resources.
 Unique lendable materials include ukuleles and Launchpad learning tablets.

 The SouthShore Regional Library offers patrons a variety of services including regular adult, teen, and youth programming, study and meeting rooms, art studio and displays, bookable recording studio, makerspace, cooking oil recycling station, as well as access to computers, printers, copiers, assistive technology, and fax machine services.
-Wireless Internet is also available and password-free throughout the building.
+Wireless Internet is available and password-free throughout the building.

 The library's recording studio, also known as The HIVE, provides users with tools and software for creating, editing, and publishing audio and video projects.
-Currently available hardware and software include: iMacs, Adobe Creative Cloud, video cameras, microphones, USB audio interface, headphones, green screens, studio lighting, and necessary cables and attachments.
-SouthShore Library's newly added makerspace, which opened in 2019 as an expansion to The HIVE, provides the surrounding community with access to 3D printing, sewing machines, pop up programming kits, and various arts and crafts tools.
+Currently available hardware and software include iMacs, Adobe Creative Cloud, video cameras, microphones, USB audio interface, headphones, green screens, studio lighting, and necessary cables and attachments.
+SouthShore Library's newly added makerspace, which opened in 2019 as an expansion to The HIVE, provides the surrounding community with access to 3D printing, sewing machines, pop-up programming kits, and various arts and crafts tools.

-The library is open 7 days a week.
+The library is open seven days a week.
 A cafe with vending machines and Friends of the Library bookstore are also open according to library hours.

 Robert W. Saunders, Sr. Public Library

 The Robert W. Saunders Sr. Public Library, located on 1505 N. Nebraska Ave.
-Tampa, Florida was originally opened in 1933 and was named the Ybor City Branch Library.
+Tampa, was originally opened in 1933 and was named the Ybor City Branch Library.
 It was donated by the local Italian American Club.
-The new building at 1505 North Nebraska Avenue was dedicated in January of 1969.
-On November 5, 2003, was renamed Robert W. Saunders, Sr. Public Library To honor the civil rights activist and former NAACP Field Director.
-The library houses the African American History & Genealogy Library including the Hall of History that contains an interactive exhibit that highlights the Central Avenue business district.
-Its collection includes the only African American focused genealogy resource in the Tampa-Hillsborough County Public Library System where patrons can find a circulating library of African American life, history, culture, authentic African art, encyclopedias, atlases, local history binders, newspaper clippings, and more.
+The new building at 1505 North Nebraska Avenue was dedicated in January 1969.
+On November 5, 2003, was renamed Robert W. Saunders, Sr. Public Library to honor the civil rights activist and former NAACP Field Director.

+The library houses the African American History & Genealogy Library, including the Hall of History, which contains an interactive exhibit that highlights the Central Avenue business district.
+Its collection includes the only African-American-focused genealogy resource in the Tampa–Hillsborough County Public Library System where patrons can find a circulating library of African American life, history, culture, authentic African art, encyclopedias, atlases, local history binders, newspaper clippings, and more.
 The archives room features rare books, microfilm and historical memorabilia.